woocommerce/woocommerce/plugins/woocommerce-blocks/docs/releases/readme.md

 - Verify and make any additional edits to the pull request description for things like: Changelog to be included with WooCommerce core, additional communication that might be needed elsewhere, additional marketing communication notes that may be needed etc.
 - After the checklist is complete and the testing is done, it will be up to the WooCommerce core team to approve and merge the pull request.

-*Outcome:* The package is updated in WooCommerce core frequently and successfully merged to WooCommerce master as a stable release..
+_Outcome:_ The package is updated in WooCommerce core frequently and successfully merged to WooCommerce master as a stable release.

 ## Appendix: Versions